Product Sourcing – The Ultimate Guide For Professionals in 2023

 2. Get in touch with potential suppliers

-Even if you’re not interested yet in making any purchases, getting in touch with potential suppliers is an important step.
-Yes, we mentioned suppliers.
-A wise procurement manager knows that getting only one best supplier is a dumb move; the more cards or suppliers you have, the better chances of choosing and deciding which one is better than the rest.
-Also, keep in mind that products change their value over time.
-The supplier who is offering the best product at the right price today may change their values the next.
+A wise procurement manager knows that getting only one best supplier is a dumb move; the more cards or suppliers you have, the better your chances of choosing and deciding which one is better than the rest.

-3. Ask for Samples
+3. Ask for samples

 Only a rookie procurement manager doesn’t ask for samples.
 The best procurement manager is one who knows the advantage of asking for samples.
 This way, you and your procurement team can have a closer look at the product.
 After testing it, gather with your team and discuss your findings.